golden-narwhal12/xbox-controller-macos/README.md

 ```

 ## Troubleshooting

-**Controller not found:** Make sure it's plugged in, run with sudo, try different USB ports.

 **Keys not working:** Check Accessibility permissions in System Settings.
 Your terminal must be in the allowed apps list.